 It’s often said that “you can’t cut your way to growth,” but you can cut your way to survival.
-From natural disasters and terrorist attacks to a tanking economy or an aggressive new competitor, there are many reasons why an organization may need to make immediate cost savings simply to stay in business.
+There are many reasons why an organization may need to make immediate spending cuts to survive, from natural disasters and terrorist attacks to a tanking economy or an aggressive new competitor — or a global pandemic.

-Gartner recommends taking a structured and ongoing approach to cost optimization.
-Research shows that organizations that continue to invest strategically in tough times are more likely to emerge as winners.
+Gartner recommends taking a structured and programmatic approach to cost optimization.
+Research shows that organizations that continue to invest strategically in tough times are more likely to emerge as leaders.
 But sometimes, difficult times call for difficult actions.

 Cutting or stopping projects or services where costs have already been spent or incurred are of limited value.
 Cutting things that can’t be restarted, that have already been invested in or are ready to deliver will hurt when the organization is ready to accelerate again.